 But don’t let that discourage you!

-There are ways to up your chances, and with enough perseverance, most writers can get published.
+There are ways to up your chances when learning how to publish poetry.
+And with enough perseverance, most writers can get published.
 We’ll cover some tips to help your poem find a home later on, so keep reading.

 Is my poetry worth publishing?